NexusMutual/docs/docs/governance/dao.md

 **Purpose**.
 What broad purpose does your team serve?

 **How team aligns with DAO values, mission**.
-How does your team help further the DAO's mission and align with the mutual's values?
+How does your team help further the DAO's mission and align with the Mutual's values?

 **Priorities**.
 What time-specific projects does your team plan to focus on over the next six months?